 FAQ

-Yes!
-You can play the FT8 sound from your phone speaker into the microphone of your radio.
+• You can play the FT8 sound from your phone speaker into the microphone of your radio.
 FT8 is resilient against noise and imperfect signals, but if done wrong it can cause “splatter” that interferes with other users of the band.
 Learn the technique with a dummy load at home before using on-air.
-All the experienced SOTAmāt users seem to use the cable-free approach even when they own cables because the workflow is easier and faster (no VOX mode to deal with, etc.).
+Experienced SOTAMAT users use the cable-free approach even when they own cables because the workflow is easier and faster (no VOX mode to deal with, etc.).

 There is a game you play where you increase the volume of the mobile phone’s speaker (avoiding distortion), while decreasing the radio’s microphone gain setting so that you don’t overdrive the radio into the non-linear range.